5 min read

 None of that works on an AI agent.

-When a human shops, they're susceptible to a beautiful product photo, a limited-time discount banner, a "bestseller" badge that might be half BS.
+When a human shops, they're susceptible to a beautiful product photo, a limited-time discount banner, a "bestseller" badge.
 When an agent shops, it parses structured data, weighs review scores, compares specs, and picks the optimal choice.

-So here's the question every brand needs to answer: how do you advertise to a machine?
+So how do you advertise to a machine?

 Notice what's missing?
 Creative.
 Emotional appeal.
 Brand storytelling.
 The stuff agencies have built empires on.